dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 ## Configure the .NET WebAssembly runtime

-In advanced programming scenarios, the `configureRuntime` function with the `dotnet` runtime host builder is used to configure the .NET WebAssembly runtime.
+In advanced programming scenarios, the `configureRuntime` function with the `dotnet` runtime host builder is used to set an environment variable that:

+* Configures the .NET WebAssembly runtime.
+* Changes the behavior of a C library if the app is built with a [`NativeFileReference`](xref:blazor/webassembly-native-dependencies).

-In the following examples that set an environment variable for runtime configuration:
+In the following examples that set an environment variable:

 * The `{BLAZOR SCRIPT}` placeholder is the Blazor script path and file name.
 For the location of the script, see <xref:blazor/project-structure#location-of-the-blazor-script>.
 * The `{NAME}` placeholder is the environment variable's name.
-Runtime environment variables are usually prefixed with `DOTNET_`, `MONO_`, or `COMPlus_`.
-No list or documentation describing all of the runtime environment variables exists at this time.
 * The `{VALUE}` placeholder is the environment variable's value.

 Blazor Web App: